mchannon/hashsite/README.md

 That is most of the system.

-Every Hashsite location may be written with a leading `#` and trailing `^`.
-These are optional, but helpful for recognition in plain text.
+Every Hashsite location may be written with a leading `#`.
+The `#` is optional, but helpful for recognition in plain text.
+Vertical information is handled separately in the optional **Z-axis** extension described below.

 The point is not novelty for novelty’s sake.
 The point is to create a location language that is: